TWUOnline/FAR-Centres/README.md

 The proposed 15 semester hour _Graduate Certificate in Adult Education: Coaching and Facilitation_ offered by TWU Extension is specifically designed for the growing demand for online or hybrid learning professionals.
 This certification will enable learners to seek employment in the following areas:

 * online learning facilitation,
-* facilitation and coaching of international learners
+* facilitation and coaching of international learners,
 * organizational professional development, and
 * coaching within an organizational setting.

 This is a stand-alone certificate and the individual courses qualify as electives in the MA Leadership program.

 ### Certificate Outcomes